 Example 3.1.
 A survey among passengers of some airline is conducted in the following way.
 A sample of random flights is selected from a list, and ten passengers on each of these flights are also randomly chosen.
 Each sampled passenger is asked to fill a questionnaire.
 Is this a representative sample?
-Suppose Mr. X flies only once a year whereas Ms. Y has business trips twice a month.
+Suppose Mr. X flies only once a year, whereas Ms. Y has business trips twice a month.
 Obviously, Ms. Y has a much higher chance to be sampled than Mr. X. Unequal probabilities have to be taken into account, otherwise a non-sampling error will inevitably occur.

 Example 3.2.
 (U. S. A. Presidential Election of 1936).
 A popular weekly magazine, The Literary Digest, correctly predicted the winners of 1920, 1924, 1928, and 1932 U. S. Presidential elections.
 However, it failed to do so in 1936!
-Based on a survey of ten million people, it predicted an overwhelming victory of Governor Alfred Landon.
-Instead, Franklin Delano Roosevelt received 98.49% of the electoral vote, won 46 out of 48 states, and was re-elected.
+Based on a survey of ten million people, it predicted an overwhelming victory of Republican Governor Alfred Landon.
+Instead, the Democrat Franklin Delano Roosevelt received 98.49% of the electoral vote, won 46 out of 48 states, and was re-elected.
+This was the largest share of the Electoral College since 1820, the second-largest number of raw electoral votes ever received by a candidate, and the largest ever for a Democrat!
 So, what went wrong in that survey?
 At least two main issues with their sampling practice caused this prediction error.
 First, the sample was based on the population of subscribers of The Literary Digest that was dominated by Republicans.
 Second, responses were voluntary, and 77% of mailed questionnaires were not returned, introducing further bias.